 The hydrocarbon emission factor for systems with processors shall not exceed 0.15 pounds per 1,000 gallons dispensed.
 This shall be determined in accordance with TP-201.1A (Emission Factor for Phase I Systems at Dispensing Facilities).

-Table 3-1 Phase I Performance Standards and Specifications APPLICABLE TO ALL PHASE I VAPOR RECOVERY SYSTEMS
+Table 3-1 Phase I Performance Standards and Specifications Applicable to All Phase I Vapor Recovery Systems